idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         for $i in dataset Tweets limit 10 return $i;

-The flow of data from a feed into a dataset can be terminated explicitly by use of the `disconnect feed` statement.
+The dataflow of data from a feed can be terminated explicitly by `stop feed` statement.

-Disconnecting a feed from a particular dataset does not interrupt the flow of data from the feed to any other dataset(s), nor does it impact other connected feeds in the lineage.
+        use dataverse feeds;

+        stop feed TwitterFeed;

+The `disconnnect statement` can be used to discontinue the data feeding from the feed to certain dataset.

         use dataverse feeds;